aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 ### Step 4: Verify the EKS Cluster

 Please note that EKS cluster creation will take 10-15 minutes.
-Log in to the AWS Console, open EKS Service, and select the clusters link.
+Go to the (EKS console)[https://console.aws.amazon.com/eks/home] and EKS Service, and select the clusters link.
 You should see the EKS cluster in Active state as shown in the following image.

 ![](images/13-container-insights.png)

-### Step 5: Create the Namespaces and EMR Virtual Clusters
+### Step 5: Create EMR Virtual Clusters

 In this step we are creating namespaces for each virtual cluster to provide the complete isolation (both resource consumption and visibility) in EKS level.
 Then we create the virtual cluster for each job category.
 Additionally, we also provide service level access to EMR for using the EKS resources on each namespace.